spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 !!! note
     If you are using CloudFormation - adding an output is considered a [no-op](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html#troubleshooting-errors-no-updates-to-perform){: rel="nofollow"}, so if you are making an output-only change, you will need to make a modification to the Resources section of the CloudFormation template that is recognized as a change by CF - e.g adding a dummy resource like `AWS::CloudFormation::WaitConditionHandle`.

+#### Reconciling failed runs

+When detecting changes in outputs, we also consider the previous run of the dependent stack.
+If the previous run wasn't successful, we'll trigger it regardless of the output changes.
+This is to ensure that the dependent stack has a chance to recover from a potential failure.

 #### Vendor limitations

 [Ansible](../../vendors/ansible/) and [Kubernetes](../../vendors/kubernetes/) does not have the concept of outputs, so you cannot reference the outputs of them.
 They _can_ be on the receiving end though: